Backlash (2020): Main event

 In the main event, Edge faced Randy Orton in a match WWE billed as "The Greatest Wrestling Match Ever".
 Referee Charles Robinson laid out the rules of the match, including no hair pulling and no low blows.
 This was a back-and-forth match.
 During the match, Orton and Edge used their own finishing moves on each other (RKO and Spear, respectively) and paid homage to other WWE Hall of Famers and legends by using their finishing moves, such as Kurt Angle's Angle Slam (by Orton), Batista's Batista Bomb (by Edge as a surprise counter), Triple H's Pedigree (by Orton, who had twice aligned with Triple H in the past), Eddie Guerrero's Three Amigos (both attempted, with Edge succeeding after stopping Orton's attempt at 2), The Rock's Rock Bottom (by Edge in another surprise counter), and Christian's Killswitch (by Edge, who had grown up and tag-teamed with Christian in real life).
 In a desperate moment while the referee was not looking, Orton performed a low blow on Edge and then performed a Punt on him to win the match that lasted a little under an hour.
 Following the match, medical personnel tended to Edge, who refused.

 Aftermath

 In August 2020, WWE relocated Raw and SmackDown's events to a bio-secure bubble called the WWE ThunderDome, which was first hosted at Orlando's Amway Center.
 In December, the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida, and then in April 2021, it was relocated to the Yuengling Center in Tampa, Florida.
-The 2021 Backlash was in turn WWE's first PPV held in the ThunderDome at the Yuengling Center.
+The 2021 Backlash was in turn WWE's first PPV and livestreaming event held in the ThunderDome at the Yuengling Center.
 The event was originally scheduled to be held in June, but was moved up to May.
-This in turn positioned the 2021 event as the first PPV held after WrestleMania 37, thus the event returned to its original concept and was titled "WrestleMania Backlash".
-After the 2022 event also carried the same title, the 2023 event returned the event to its original Backlash name.
+This in turn positioned the 2021 event as the first PPV and livestreaming event held after WrestleMania 37, thus the event returned to its original concept and was titled "WrestleMania Backlash".
+After the 2022 event also carried this name, the 2023 event was truncated back to its original "Backlash" name but maintaining the post-WrestleMania theme.
+The 2020 event would also be the final Backlash to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.